-‘Thin-Skinned’ Ivanka Trump Hated That Scarlett Johansson SNL Sketch About Her
+‘Thin-Skinned’ Ivanka Trump Hated That Scarlett Johansson ‘SNL’ Sketch About Her

 More details about the Trump family have been released, and the latest includes a claim that Ivanka Trump took exception to last year’s Saturday Night Live sketch, according to Vulture.
 The sketch featured Scarlett Johansson as Trump in a fake ad for a perfume called Complicit.
 In the ad, Johansson walks through an elegant party scene in a gold gown while a voiceover describes who she is, saying things like “she’s a woman who knows what she wants,” and “she’s a feminist, but, like, huh?”

-Towards the end, the voiceover says “Complicit, the fragrance for the woman who could stop all this, but won’t,” referring to the fact that while Trump has a close relationship with her father, she has done little to stop his policies that seemingly go against her creed as a feminist.
+Toward the end, the voiceover says “Complicit, the fragrance for the woman who could stop all this, but won’t,” referring to the fact that while Trump has a close relationship with her father, she has done little to stop his policies that seemingly go against her creed as a feminist.
 At the end, the voiceover states that Complicit is “also available in a cologne for Jared.”

 Omarosa wrote about Trump’s reaction in her book, Unhinged.
-She says that Trump could not get over the sketch, and at each meeting talking about how offensive she found it to be.
+She says that Ivanka Trump could not get over the sketch, and at each meeting talking about how offensive she found it to be.

 In a later interview with CBS Sunday Morning, Trump addressed the sketch, saying that “if being complicit is wanting to be a force for good and to make a positive impact, then I’m complicit.”